Dance, Dance (Fall Out Boy song): Music video

-The music video was filmed at Salesian High School, which is located in New Rochelle, New York, a suburb of New York City.
-A cameo is made by Ben Jorgensen of the rock group Armor for Sleep and Travie McCoy of Gym Class Heroes.
-The video for "This Ain't a Scene, It's an Arms Race" is a continuation of this video, showing the fans as being cardboard, and the whole thing being fake.
+The video plot continues in the "This Ain't a Scene, It's an Arms Race" video, with the school dancers as cardboard cutouts.
 The picture on the back of the book that Andy Hurley is reading during the scene where he is on the bleachers is also on the album From Under the Cork Tree.

 The black-and-green-striped jacket Patrick wears in the video can be seen in the music video for Fall Out Boy's song "What a Catch, Donnie".
 Pete's date in that video is one of the attendees at his funeral in this video.
 She is kissing the boy of the music video for "Sugar, We're Goin Down".
-Katrina Bowden, best known now as Cerie in the television series 30 Rock, has a minor role in this music video; in 2013, Bowden married Ben Jorgensen, who also appeared in this video.
+Katrina Bowden, best known now as Cerie in the television series 30 Rock, appears in the video as a dancer who engages Stump; along with Ben Jorgensen who married Bowden in 2013 and divorced in 2020.